 Simpsons Meet Brandy and Mr. WhiskersThis may contain unmarked spoilers, thanks to its short length and the fact that the main plot changes really fast and early.
 Generally, only the details about the fourth chapter are marked.

-- Artifact Title: The actual "meeting" takes backseat very, very quickly to the plot involving the Shadow People.
+- Artifact Title: The actual "meeting" takes backseat very, very quickly to the plot involving the Shadow People and the Three Experiments.

 - Color-Coded for Your Convenience: Souls are usually blue, and when they're being sucked out if it keeps this coloring, then there's a much bigger chance that they can go back to their original bodies.
 However, once they get pulled out far enough by a sucker, they turn green, meaning that it's almost impossible to save them.